ophub/amlogic-s9xxx-openwrt/README.md

 ## Resource Description

-When making the OpenWrt system, the [kernel](https://github.com/ophub/kernel) and [u-boot](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/u-boot) files used are the same as those used to make the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system.
-In order to avoid duplicate maintenance, the relevant content is classified and placed in the corresponding resource repository, and will be automatically downloaded from the relevant repository when used.
+When making the OpenWrt system, the files used, such as [kernel](https://github.com/ophub/kernel) and [u-boot](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/u-boot), are the same files used to create the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system.
+In order to avoid repeated maintenance, related content has been classified and placed in the corresponding resource repositories, and will be automatically downloaded from the relevant repositories during use.

-The `kernel` / `u-boot` and other resources used by this system are mainly copied from the [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) project, and some files are shared by users in the [Pulls](https://github.com/ophub/amlogic-s9xxx-openwrt/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-openwrt/issues) of projects such as [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel). `Unifreq` opened the door for us to use OpenWrt on TV boxes, and my firmware inherited his consistent standards in production and use.
-In order to thank these pioneers and sharers, I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
-Thank you again for giving new life and meaning to the box.
+The `kernel` / `u-boot` and other resources used by this system mainly come from the [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) project.
+Some files are shared by users in the [Pull](https://github.com/ophub/amlogic-s9xxx-openwrt/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-openwrt/issues) of the [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel) and other projects. `unifreq` has opened the door for us to use OpenWrt in TV boxes.
+Deeply influenced by him, my firmware production and usage follow his consistent standards.
+To thank these pioneers and sharers, I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
+Once again, I want to thank everyone for giving new life and meaning to the boxes.

-## Other distributions
+## Other Distributions

-- [Unifreq](https://github.com/unifreq/openwrt_packit) has created `OpenWrt` systems for more boxes such as Amlogic, Rockchip, and Allwinner, which is a benchmark in the box community and recommended for use.
+- [unifreq](https://github.com/unifreq/openwrt_packit) has made `OpenWrt` systems for more boxes such as Amlogic, Rockchip, and Allwinner.
+It is a benchmark in the box circle, recommended for use.
-- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system for use on boxes, which is also applicable to related devices that support OpenWrt.
+- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system used in the box, which is also applicable in devices that support OpenWrt.

 ## Links